-Whether or not you’ve written one out, your healthcare practice has a mission.
-Maybe you want to equip patients to develop sustainable eating habits.
+Whether you’ve officially written and promoted one or not, your practice has a mission.
+Perhaps you want to empower patients to develop sustainable eating habits.
 Maybe you’re providing counseling and hope for families in crisis.
-Maybe you’ve committed your work to helping injured athletes get back on the field or the court.
+Or perhaps you’ve committed your work to helping injured athletes get back on the field or the court.
 In any case, you started your practice for a reason.

-- Keeps your company envisioned and aligned with core values;
+- Keeps your company aligned with its core values

 How to write your own mission statement

-Writing a mission statement may seem like a simple task, until you sit down to actually do it.
-The truth is, crafting a single phrase that captures the heart of your business takes some deep thought, a bit of brainstorming, and careful strategy.
+Writing a mission statement may seem like a simple task…that is, until you sit down to actually do it.
+The truth is, crafting a single phrase that captures the heart of your business takes some deep thought, a bit of brainstorming and careful strategy.

 Here are some questions to ask yourself to help you hone in on a clear, cohesive mission statement: